Ahmed-coder143/Python/README.md

 **Permutations-String.py**
 This Python script takes a user-input string and utilizes the itertools.permutations module to generate and print all possible permutations of its characters.
 The program prompts the user to input a string, calculates its permutations, and then prints each permutation on a new line.

+**Check-Collinearity.py**

+This Python program takes user input for the coordinates of three points and determines whether they lie on the same line.
+It calculates the slopes between pairs of points and prints the result.
+If the slopes are equal, indicating collinearity, it prints "The points are collinear: yes"; otherwise, it prints "The points are non-collinear: no".
+The program demonstrates a straightforward collinearity check based on slope comparison.